Beware of work from home scams. Especially those that ask you for your banking details and or identification number before commencing work for them.

 If you are an individual looking to participate in online paid surveys then there are hundreds of opportunities for you to earn cash.
 Many companies advertise using popular job sites, or career networks.
 Some also use classified sites like Gumtree.
 This saves you and them money because access to this valuable resource is free.

 There are some tips that you can use to avoid becoming part of internet scams or hoaxes.
-Remember that when you are applying for a job you should not have to provide copies of your identification document or your banking details until you have been officially hired.
+Remember that when you are applying for a job you should not have to provide copies of your identification document.
+Neither your banking details until you have been officially hired.

 But often, the offers you see online are not scams.
 Sometimes they are just great opportunities to earn cash.
-Of all of the options to work online out there, the quickest and easiest is probably participating in online paid surveys.
+Of all of the options to work online out there… The quickest and easiest is probably participating in online paid surveys.

-It doesn’t matter that you are in South Africa, you can easily be a victim of fraud caused by someone who lives in another country; and all of this damage can be done over the internet.
+It doesn’t matter that you are in South Africa, you can easily be a victim of fraud caused by someone who lives in another country.
+All of this damage can be done over the internet.

-At least once a week is how often most people receive emails stating that they have won some overseas lottery, or an email from one of the “banks” claiming to need their banking details for something or the other.
+At least once a week is how often most people receive emails stating that they have won some overseas lottery.
+Or an email from one of the “banks” claiming to need their banking details for something or the other.

 As soon as you receive a suspicious looking email from your “bank” and it requires you to send out your banking details, you should immediately report it to the banks of South Africa so that they can warn their clients and possibly take further action.

-Even if you play the South African Lottery, you will not be informed of your winning numbers via email as you should already know, so watch out for these email scams and be extremely cautious at all times.
+Even if you play the South African Lottery, you will not be informed of your winning numbers via email as you should already know.
+So watch out for these email scams and be extremely cautious at all times.